Billions of dollars for public schools hang in the balance as bailout package remains in jeopardy

 “This is now an ongoing expense for as long as the virus is with us,” Santelises said.
 The district has seen pandemic-related expenses piling up, including paying the Comcast bills for thousands of families who otherwise would not be able to afford Internet.

 The costs have extended beyond PPE.
 Los Angeles Unified, the nation’s second largest school district, has served 68 million meals since its schools shuttered in mid-March.
-A quarter of those meals went to adults who the district decided to feed out of its own pockets.
+A quarter of those meals went to adults whom the district decided to feed out of its budget.

 Austin Beutner, superintendent of Los Angeles Unified, said schools have taken on broader roles during the pandemic in the hopes of seeing a boost in federal and state support.
 The district has also created its own coronavirus testing program — even though federal funds for testing have gone to states and counties — not schools.